House Rewiring Cost Guide 2026

 Budget for permits as part of the project cost — do not work with a contractor who proposes to skip the permit.
 Unpermitted electrical work creates problems at sale, limits insurance coverage, and leaves you without code verification.

-How to Get Accurate Quotes
+How to Compare Accurate Estimates

-Get At Least Three Quotes
+Request At Least Three Written Estimates

 What to Ask Each Contractor